-With National Pie Week upon us, it's a timely excuse to pick out some of the best pies to be had in our fine capital today, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble-pie-and-mash-shop mince-beef.
+With National Pie Week upon us, it's a timely excuse to pick out some of the best pies to be had in our fine capital today, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble (but still delicious) pie & mash shop versions.
 While some foodies are pedantic about pies, for us whether it was encased in pastry or topped with mash, if we cleared our plates, then it made the cut.

 Holborn - 252 High Holborn, London WC1V 7EN

 Arguably London's premier pie-maker, Holborn Dining Room's Head Chef Calum has always been one to create some unbeatable pies (as a quick look at his Instagram feed will show you).
-He has a dedicated Pie Room in the restaurant (where you can grab takeaway pork pies) and a special pie section of menu too - not to mention pie masterclasses.
-One of the classics on the menu is the curried mutton pie with mango salsa - we've had it recently and it lived up to very high expectations.
+He has a dedicated Pie Room in the restaurant (where you can grab takeaway pies) and a special pie section of menu too - not to mention pie masterclasses.
+One of the classics on the menu is the curried mutton pie with mango salsa.
+There's also an amazing veggie option - their potato, Comté & caramelised onion pie.

 So yes, if you're serious about pies, this is the one place you must visit.